The Fox and the Hound: Plot

-After a young red fox is orphaned, Big Mama the owl and her friends, Dinky the finch and Boomer the woodpecker, arrange for him to be adopted by kindly farmer Widow Tweed, who names him Tod.
-Meanwhile, her neighbor, hunter Amos Slade, brings home a young hound puppy named Copper and introduces him to his hunting dog Chief, who is at first annoyed by him, but then learns to love him.
+After a young red fox is orphaned, Big Mama the owl and her friends, Dinky the sparrow and Boomer the woodpecker, arrange for him to be adopted by a kindly farmer named Widow Tweed, who names him Tod.
+Meanwhile, her neighbor, hunter Amos Slade, brings home a young hound puppy named Copper and introduces him to his hunting dog, Chief, who is at first annoyed by him but then learns to love him.
 One day, Tod and Copper meet and become best friends, pledging eternal friendship.
-Amos grows frustrated at Copper for constantly wandering off to play, and places him on a leash.
+Amos grows frustrated at Copper for constantly wandering off to play and places him on a leash.
 While playing with Copper outside his barrel, Tod accidentally awakens Chief.
-Amos and Chief chase Tod until they are stopped by Tweed.
-After an argument, Amos threatens to kill Tod if the fox trespasses on his farm again.
-Hunting season comes and Amos takes his dogs into the wilderness for the interim.
+Amos and Chief chase him until they are stopped by Tweed.
+After an argument, Amos threatens to kill Tod if he trespasses on his property again.
+Hunting season comes, and Amos takes Chief and Copper into the wilderness for the interim.
 Meanwhile, Big Mama, Dinky, and Boomer attempt to explain to Tod that Copper will soon become his enemy.
-However, Tod naively insists that he and Copper will remain friends forever.
+However, he naively insists that they will remain friends forever.

 The following spring, Tod and Copper reach adulthood.
-Copper returns as an expert hunting dog, who is expected to track down foxes.
-Late at night, Tod sneaks over to visit Copper.
+Copper returns as an expert hunting dog who is expected to track down foxes.
+Late at night, Tod sneaks over to visit him.
 Their conversation awakens Chief, who alerts Amos.
-A chase ensues and Copper catches Tod, but lets Tod go while diverting Amos.
-Chief catches Tod as he attempts an escape on a railroad track, but an oncoming train strikes Chief, resulting in him falling into the river below and breaking his leg.
+A chase ensues, and Copper catches Tod but lets him go while diverting Amos.
+Chief catches Tod as he attempts an escape on a railroad track, but an oncoming train strikes him, resulting in him falling into the river below and breaking his leg.
 Enraged by this, Copper and Amos blame Tod for the accident and vow vengeance.
 Realizing Tod is no longer safe with her, Tweed leaves him at a game reserve.
-After a disastrous night on his own in the woods, Big Mama introduces Tod to Vixey, a female fox who helps Tod adapt to life in the forest.
+After a disastrous night on his own in the woods, Big Mama introduces him to Vixey, a female fox who helps him adapt to life there.